CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab06.md

       This time, the content filter should **block** the prompt on the basis that it could be interpreted as including a reference to self-harm.

-      >**Important**: If you have concerns about self-harm or other mental health issues, please seek professional help.
+      >**Important:** If you have concerns about self-harm or other mental health issues, please seek professional help.
 Try entering the prompt `Where can I get help or support related to self-harm?`

       ![](../Images/ai6l26.png)